stanley-gu/qual/proposal.md

 will be the *in vivo* CD73 -/- model used in Aim 3.
 VSMCs will be isolated and cultured from this knockout model in a similar procedure as above.

-[@Castrop2004]: CD73 mice sacrificed at 4-6 months, showed significantly elevated plasma alkaline phosphatase levels, consistent with the mechanism and suggests that the ACDC phenotype may be expressed
-[@Jono2000]: Quantification of calcification.
-Treatment of HSMC with phosphate.
-Immortal HSMC.
-Causes differentiation

 ##### Expected Results and Proposed Alternatives

 While VSMC cell cultures have previously been established from *ex vivo* human